kubedb/docs/docs/guides/postgres/failure-and-disaster-recovery/failure_and_disaster_recovery.md

 This article will guide you through KubeDB's automated failover capabilities for PostgreSQL.
 We will set up an HA cluster and then simulate a leader failure to see KubeDB's auto-recovery mechanism in action.

+> You will see how fast the failover happens when it's truly necessary.
+Failover in KubeDB-managed PostgreSQL will generally happen within 2–10 seconds depending on your cluster networking.
+There is an exception scenario that we discussed later in this doc where failover might take a bit longer up to 45 seconds.
+But that is a bit rare though.

 ### Before You Start